lanagarmire/Granatum/README.md

+# Granatum

+Granatum is a graphical single-cell RNA-seq (scRNA-seq) analysis pipeline for genomics scientists.

+Please Cite: Zhu, Xun et al. [Granatum: A Graphical Single-Cell RNA-Seq Analysis Pipeline for Genomics Scientists](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-017-0492-3).
+Genome Medicine 9.1 (2017)

+### Try Granatum

+You can use Granatum on our cloud instance running at [http://granatum1.garmiregroup.org](http://granatum1.garmiregroup.org) or clone this repository and setup a server of your own locally or in the cloud.

-# Setting up a Granatum1 Server on Google Cloud (should also mostly work for other targets)
+### Setting up a Granatum1 Server on Google Cloud

+This should also mostly work for other targets

 This **should** work on Google Cloud.